I’ve been meditating all week long on my inability to navigate the choppy waters of modern medicine.

 The only thing I can come up with is the fact that I myself never had to go to the doctor except every now and then to get immunizations to enroll in a new school.
 I never spent a night in a hospital until my first child was born.
 I used to take pride in the fact that I never broke a bone or even so much as twisted an ankle, seeing this as evidence of my superior constitution.
-Now I realize that I never got hurt as a child, because of the extremely low probability of injury when you spend every day lying on a couch reading a book.
+Now I realize that I never got hurt as a child, because of the extremely low chance of injury when you spend every day lying on a couch reading books.

 First: my aunt.
 My aunt studied Western-style pharmacology as well as traditional Chinese medicine.
 She’s so good at what she does that the whole Redskins team would come to her for acupuncture and other treatments.
 At the height of their glory back in the 80s, when they actually cancelled school for a day so that kids could go to their Superbowl victory parade, every member of the team signed a football for her two young boys.
 With someone like that in your family, why would you bother with baby aspirins or visiting a doctor?

 Our aunt would treat us with suspicious and exotic ingredients that she would wrap neatly in plain white paper packets.
 Heartburn?
 White paper packet.
 Acne?
 White paper packet.
 Too short?
 White paper packet.
 Moral shortcoming?
 White paper packet.